• FAQ

 The Florida Factor and Why Predictability Matters

 About 43% of Florida homeowners live in an HOA community, nearly double the national average.
 Condo fees rose more than 15% year-over-year in Tampa, Orlando, and Fort Lauderdale after the Surfside laws took effect.
-Property taxes also vary widely: on a $300,000 home, annual taxes run approximately $4,116 in St. Johns County (St. Augustine) and $5,002 in Orange County (Orlando).
+Property taxes also vary widely: on a $300,000 home, annual taxes run approximately $4,116 in St. Johns County and $5,002 in Orange County.
 Putnam County, where Silver Bay is located, comes in below both, which is one reason retirees looking for value in Northeast Florida end up here.
+Silver Bay also offers residents the advantage of a more predictable cost structure, with one consistent monthly payment and fewer of the unexpected financial burdens that often come with traditional homeownership or condominium living.

-For retirees on a fixed income, the difference between a known monthly number and an unpredictable one isn’t just financial, it’s psychological.
+For retirees on a fixed income, the difference between a known monthly number and an unpredictable one is not just financial, it is psychological.
 A surprise $8,000 special assessment can upend a carefully planned retirement budget in ways that take years to recover from.
 Lot rent offers one predictable payment with no reserve fund exposure, no inspection levies, and no reassessment surprises.

 Why Lot Rent Makes Sense and What Silver Bay Offers

 Lower upfront investment keeps $120,000–$190,000 in your savings.
-Your lawn is mowed, landscaping is maintained, minor repairs are handled, and your community amenities are included, all without the HOA drama or special assessments.
+Your lawn is mowed, landscaping is maintained, and your community amenities are included, all without the HOA drama or special assessments.
 One monthly payment replaces a dozen bills.
-And as you age, the physical demands of homeownership grow; lot rent communities are designed to grow with you.
+And as you age, the physical demands of homeownership grow.

 Making Your Decision

 The cheapest option isn’t the one with the lowest monthly number, it’s the one that gives you the most value, the least stress, and the freedom to truly enjoy retirement.
 Property taxes alone might run $2,040 per year, but add maintenance, repairs, and lawn care and you’re easily at $6,000–$12,000.
 Condos average $7,640 per year with full special assessment exposure on top.
-Lot rent at $6,000–$8,400 per year gives you maintenance-free living with no surprise bills.
+Lot rent at $6,000–$8,400 per year gives you maintenance-free living, great community amenities, and predictability.
 That’s the difference and that’s what Silver Bay delivers.

 Summary